-The boxplot of similarity evaluation results is presented in figure4.
-Our system achieves the highest speaker similarity among all the submitted systems.
-The difference between our system and any other participant system is significant except for system E.
+The boxplot of similarity evaluation results is presented in figure 5.
+Our system achieves the equal highest speaker similarity among all the submitted systems.
+The difference between our system and any other participant system is significant except for system I and J.